Connect with us

 DAWN said it would spend US$ 1 million to set up a fully-fledged centre in Nairobi and to hire 12 employees.
 The firm joins compatriots Sanlam and Stanlib, which have announced plans to invest as much as Sh10 billion in the Kenyan real estate sector.

-Stanlib, a subsidiary of South Africa Liberty Group, recently said it was planning to invest Sh5.2 billion in construction of a maximum of two shopping malls in Nairobi within the next two years.
+Stanlib, a subsidiary of South Africa Liberty Group, recently said it was planning to invest Sh5.2 billion in the construction of a maximum of two malls in Nairobi within two years.

 The projects will be financed through the US$150 million Stanlib African Direct Property Development Fund that was launched in May.

-“It is still early and we have signed non-disclosure agreements so we cannot discuss where exactly they will be but we can say Nairobi and the greater Nairobi region,” said Ferreira, the fund’s manager.
+“It is still early and we have signed non-disclosure agreements so we cannot discuss where exactly they will be but we can say Nairobi,” said Ferreira, the fund’s manager.

 South African firm Sanlam announced in June that it would invest Sh5.5 billion in the Kenyan real estate sector through the US$1 billion Sanlam Africa Core Real Estate Fund that was launched in May on the Mauritius Stock Exchange.

-The Kenyan construction industry is expected to see tremendous growth as a result of increased population and government spending on major infrastructure projects around the country.
+The Kenyan construction industry is experiencing growth as a result of increased population and government spending on major infrastructure projects around the country.

 The residential construction sector is expected to grow as both the government and private developers try to keep up with the rising demand for housing – occasioned by the rise in population.